sagemath/sagewiki_to_gh-2022-10-10/GlennTarbox.md

 206-494-0819

 {{{
 Don’t worry about people stealing your ideas.
-If your ideas.
-If your ideas are any good, you’ll have to ram them down people’s throats -- Howard Aiken, IBM engineer }}}
+If your ideas are any good, you’ll have to ram them down people’s throats -- Howard Aiken, IBM engineer
+}}}